 At the same time, the Wyoming Tax Swap will help us to benefit from, rather than becoming victims of, nationwide and worldwide trends.
 We in Wyoming -- being possessed of a fiercely independent spirit -- are sometimes loathe to admit it, but due to our small numbers our economic climate is strongly influenced by forces beyond our control.
-Our representation in Congress is limited, and we could never hope to derail or even slow down the runaway train that is the Internet.
-(Nor would we want to!
-The Internet, used properly, can provide great benefits to Wyoming and other rural states.)
 The Wyoming Tax Swap is, in this sense, a sort of "judo."
 While we cannot hope to oppose overwhelming external forces directly, we can -- being small and agile -- turn their momentum to our advantage.

 While this paper sets forth all of the key elements of the Wyoming Tax Swap, it does not address every fine point of implementation.
 (For example, it is unclear whether it would be more beneficial for Wyoming to adopt a "3-factor" or "double-weighted sales" approach to corporate income apportionment, or whether it should adopt UDITPA -- the Uniform Division of Income for Tax Purposes Act.)
 I therefore welcome continued discussion of these issues, and am available via e-mail (and, with reasonable notice, in person) to talk about how we can best structure our tax policies to ensure Wyoming's future solvency, prosperity, and quality of life.

 from Personal Taxes, and Public Service Costs in Wyoming," Gerking, Shelby